Master of science (2 year) Full time

 - breeding companies for fish, animals and plants,

-- the biotechnology industries, governmental, communal or private sectors as a manager, adviser/consultant,
+- governmental, communal or private sectors as a manager, adviser/consultant,

 - lecturer (by adding 1 year of pedagogic).

 Students will be able to:

 - Describe and discuss different applications of Genome Science.

 - Use methods for generating and analysing genomic data.

 - Apply techniques for quality assurance of different data types and analysis methods applied.